 Planter’s Punch is a simple mixture of rum, citrus, sugar and spice.
 This classic drink has been quenching thirsts since the late-1800s, but its origins are murky.
-While hotels in Charleston and St. Louis are associated with the cocktail, it’s more likely that it originated in Jamaica.
+Though hotels in Charleston and St. Louis are associated with the cocktail, it’s more likely that it originated in Jamaica.

 This recipe sticks with three parts strong (the rum), while employing nearly equal measures of sugar and citrus for the sweet and sour components.
-It receives a dose of spice and complexity from the Angostura bitters, plus a dash of soda water for dilution and effervescence.
+It also receives a dose of spice and complexity from the Angostura bitters, with a dash of soda water for dilution and effervescence.
 Combine the ingredients with plenty of ice for a tall, refreshing cocktail that channels Jamaica’s warm climate and sandy beaches.

 Add the dark rum, simple syrup, lime juice, grenadine and bitters into a shaker with ice, and shake until well-chilled.